astefanutti/camel-cdi/quickstarts/README.md

 ### Eclipse Jetty

-* Command to be used to run locally Jetty with Weld2
+To play with the different camel CDI quickstarts and run or deploy them into a Jetty Web Container, we have designed the web-jetty module to add the required dependencies, web resources needed and include the maven plugins that you will use to run the container locally or generates the that next you will be able to deploy into the container.

+TODO : Explain what is required/needed to use/play with Weld CDI & Jetty

+A) Run a quickstart locally

-* Open a terminal and move to the module web-jetty
+* Open a terminal and move to the maven module `web-jetty`
 * Launch this maven command using the jetty:run plugin goal and pass as parameter the groupId & artifactId of the quickstart that you would like to use

 ```
 mvn clean jetty:run -Dquickstart.groupId=io.astefanutti.camel.cdi -Dquickstart.artifactId=defaultcamelcontext
 ```

+B) Deploy a WAR into the Web Container

 * The WAR can be generated and deployed in a Jetty server using this command